← Back to Blog

 For 90% of Java applications, component-based structure is the better choice.

-Package-by-layer is a legacy habit from the early days of enterprise Java.
+Package-by-layer is a leftover from the early days of enterprise Java.
 It made sense when codebases were smaller and IDEs were weaker.
-But modern Java development—especially with Spring Boot and Modulith—benefits massively from component-based structure.
+But modern Java development, especially with Spring Boot and Modulith, works much better with component-based structure.

 Grouping by feature instead of layer gives you:

-• Enforced boundaries: Spring Boot Modulith validates architecture
+• Spring Boot Modulith can validate your architecture

-• Better DTO organization: DTOs grouped by feature, not globally
+• DTOs grouped by feature, not thrown into a global bucket

 Your future self (and your teammates) will thank you.